About Us

 Sarah CvetkovskiSarah Cvetkovski

-Project Consent
+Project Lead, Project Consent

-Sarah Cvetkovski (she/her) is an incoming second-year student at Western Law.
+Sarah Cvetkovski (she/her) is an incoming third-year student at Western Law.
 She is a Project Lead with Pro Bono Students Canada on ‘Project Consent’.
 Prior to law school, she earned her Bachelor of Arts in Psychology and Certificate in Law at Queen’s University.
-Sarah enjoyed providing legal education to high school students in the London-Middlesex community in her first-year and is looking forward to playing a larger role in the Project this year.
-With the help of our volunteers, she is looking forward to working on expanding the project both within the local community and throughout the broader legal community.
+Sarah enjoyed providing legal education to high school students in the London-Middlesex community in her first-year and took on a larger role with the Project in her second-year.
+With the help of our volunteers, she is looking forward to continue working on expanding the project both within the local community and throughout the broader legal community.